multiversx/mx-chain-notifier-go/README.md

 Depending on the observer integration method chosen, the notifier service will expose the following routes.

 **For WebSocket Integration (Observer -> Notifier):**
-When using the WebSocket integration, the observer pushes all events through a single persistent WebSocket connection rather than relying on the HTTP routes above.
+When using the WebSocket integration, the observer pushes all events through a single persistent WebSocket connection rather than relying on the HTTP routes below.

 **For HTTP POST Integration (Observer -> Notifier):**
 The observer nodes will push events to these routes via consecutive HTTP requests: